Lady-Binary/EasyLoU/README.md

 Credits for various components and implementations can be found at the bottom of this page.

-## Can I run multiple scripts at the same time?
+## Can I run multiple scripts in parallel?

 Yes, but it has not been extensively tested yet.

 ## Can I multibox?

 Yes.
-You need to open one instance of EasyLOU, lunch a client, inject it, and wait for EasyLOU to connect to it.
+You need to open one instance of EasyLOU, lunch a client, and conect EasyLOU to it.
-Then you can open another instance of EasyLOU, lunch another client, inject it, and wait for EasyLOU to connect to it.
+Then you can open another instance of EasyLOU, lunch another client, and connect EasyLOU to it.
 Rinse, and repeat.

 ## How can I build EasyLOU?

-EasyLOU has been compiled and tested with .NETFramework Version v4.7.2.
+EasyLOU has been compiled with Visual Studio Community 2017 and .NETFramework Version v4.7.2.
-In order to build it, you need a copy of the Legends of Aria client, and you need to copy into the LOU\libs\ folder the following libraries from the C:\Program Files\Legends of Aria Launcher\Legends of Aria\Legends of Aria_Data\Managed folder (or whatever path you have installed your client to):
+In order to build it, you need to own a copy of the Legends of Aria client, and you need to copy into the LOU\libs\ folder the following libraries which you can take from the C:\Program Files\Legends of Aria Launcher\Legends of Aria\Legends of Aria_Data\Managed folder (or whatever path you have installed your client into):

 Assembly-CSharp-firstpass.dll
 Assembly-CSharp.dll